edinburgh-napier/set09121/lectures/lecture17.md

 1. Make sure your game works in Release
 2. Understand everything your game needs to run.
-3. Make an Installer UnInstaller
+3. Make an Installer & Uninstaller
 4. Test your build automatically in the Cloud